 - Drownings and near drownings

 Although tugboats are small in comparison to most vessels, accidents and injuries frequently occur.
 Tugboats are responsible for a myriad of functions, including moving large vessels and assisting broken ships in emergencies.
 In addition, tugboats are loaded with equipment to help perform successfully.

 - Collisions with other vessels

 - Slippery surfaces and other hazards on-board

 Most cruise passengers enjoy hassle-free vacations on ocean going liners to exotic ports of call, but many travelers don’t get to experience idyllic sea voyages.
-Of the 17 million passengers that sail from North America each year, thousands of people get sick, are victimized by criminals, suffer injuries from accidents, or die aboard cruise ships.
+Of the 17 million passengers that sail from North America each year, thousands of people get sick, are victimized by criminals, suffer maritime vessel injuries from accidents, or die aboard cruise ships.
 Some of these unfortunate events are unforeseeable or even self-inflicted in cases where someone deliberately jumps overboard.